Nietru/Flappy-Bird-Tutorial/README.md

 ## To Play:
 - Double-click: "Play The Game!" directory
 - Double-click: "Unzip and play game" file
-- click: "view raw" and save to desktop
+- Click: "view raw" and save to desktop
 - Extract-all
 - Open "Flappy Bird Tutorial" file
 - Press Windows Key or use Task-Manager to escape game